- Know the location of all fire extinguishers, fire exits, and alarm systems, and how to use them.

 - Take appropriate precautions to assure your personal safety.

-- When you are in a safe area, away from the fire, contact the Department of Public Safety at (810) 762-0222, activate the nearest emergency call box or dial 0 from any MCC office phone.
+- When you are in a safe area, away from the fire, contact the Department of Public Safety at (810) 762-0222, or activate the nearest emergency call box.
 Give your name and the exact location of the fire (building, floor, room, etc.).
 Be sure to stay on the phone until released by the emergency operator.

 - Evacuate the affected building by the nearest safe exit.
 If persons with disabilities cannot safely evacuate the building, assist them to the nearest safe stairwell and alert emergency personnel of their location.

 - Evacuation chairs are available for use in each building on campus.
 Know their locations.
 Public Safety or Emergency Response Team personnel may be available to assist in evacuation chair operation.